Using db4o in an Android application

 public final static String TAG = "ExerciseProvider";

-private static ExerciseProvider provider = null;
+private static ExerciseProvider provider = null; public

-public ExerciseProvider(Context ctx) {
+ExerciseProvider(Context ctx) {

-public static ExerciseProvider getInstance(Context ctx) {
+ExerciseProvider getInstance(Context ctx) {

 if (provider == null)